lbzfran/eviltwin/README.md

 Creating the AP will require the following packages:
 - hostapd (creates the access point)
 - dnsmasq (DHCP service)
-- dsniff (provides `dnsspoof`)

-Manipulating web contents will be done using the following packages:
+Manipulating web contents will be done using the following package:
-- bettercap (sniffs traffic and execute MITM attacks)
+- MITMProxy (sniffs traffic and execute MITM attacks)
-- SSLStrip (bypasses HTTPS encryption and HSTS)

 Ensure the following files are in the same directory, and that the related interface and ssid have been provided